On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Pseudo code for machine learning algorithms

 Here, we provide the pseudo code for machine learning algorithms that are used in the main text.
 Denote the control fields as a column vector $\theta$ and let $J(\theta)$ be the loss function to be optimized.
 The goal of the algorithms is to find the optimal vector $\theta^{*}$ such that $J(\theta^{*})$ achieves the optimal value.
 Considering the physical restriction of control fields, the parameters are usually initialized as

-where $\textup{Rand}[0,1]$ is a uniform distributed random number lying between 0 and 1 function.
-This method is usually adopted to randomly generate initial parameters to guarantee enough diversity.
+where $\textup{Rand}[0,1]$ is function generating random numbers uniformly distributed between 0 and 1.
+This method is usually adopted to randomly initialize parameters to guarantee enough diversity.
 Besides, boundary check and resetting values are required for every step that involves new vectors to guarantee that newly generated vectors lie in the constrained field.